crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 ### Community

-Royce went even further in his philosophy of community, described here by Stanford[^community]:
+Royce went even further in his philosophy of community, described here by Stanford:[^community]

 > Finally, beyond the actual communities that we directly encounter in life there is the ideal “Beloved Community” of all those who would be fully dedicated to the cause of loyalty, truth and reality itself.